JoSchae/nestjs-server/setup/setup-instructions.md

 As you can see, we're leveraging the auth.service to check a users email.
 While the name 'local' might be default, I still like to include it in the creation of this Strategy.

 The next thing we saw was a decorator named SkipAuth.
 I'll be skipping ahead a little for now.
 In short order, we'll create a JWTGuard, and register it globally for every route.
 But of course, you can't use a JWT for a route, that generates said JWT.
-Therefore we have to disable any guard we deem neccessary for this route.
+Therefore we have to disable any guard we deem necessary for this route.
 That's what **skipAuth.decorator.ts** is for:

 ```typescript
 import { SetMetadata } from '@nestjs/common';